-Hence, due to their high polyphenolic content, PPs can be used for treating heavy metal contaminated water through chelationpolyphenolicwith the metal ions such as copper (II) ions.
+Hence, due to their high polyphenolic content, PPs can be used for treating heavy metal contaminated water through interactions between the polyphenolic compounds and the metal ions such as copper (II) ions.
 The aim of this study is to determine the most efficient method to extract the various phenols present in PPP by using various extraction methods and solvents.

 3 Research Question

-This led me to formulate the research question –How does varying different factorsof extraction and chelation affect the CE of the extract solution as measured by UV-Vis spectroscopy?
+This led me to formulate the research question – How do phenolic acid derivatives obtained from pomegranate peel interact with Copper (II) ions?

-The study determines the effectiveness of PPs in chelating with Cu2+ ions in various conditions.
-Namely, the study explores the optimal mass of PPP, solvent, metal ion concentration, metal-ligand ratio, and pH environment I.
+The study explores the optimal mass of PPP, solvent, metal ion concentration, metal-ligand ratio, and pH environment which yields the highest IE. To understand the interactions between the phenolic derivatives and the copper (II) ions, we need to look into the individual components.

 4 Background Information